kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 Kevin wasn't "done with the web" literally, but he was "done" with being an active member of the web developer community.
 This was a result of his frustration with excuses these developers gave for rejecting certain JavaScript UI frameworks.

-Despite the problems solved by things like Cappuccino and Ember, web devs passed on them because of their seemingly large file sizes and steep learning curves.
-Kevin viewed this as spending too much time worrying about the wrong things...he had enough it so he himself moved on.
+Despite the problems solved by things like Cappuccino and Ember, web devs shunned them because of their seemingly large file sizes and steep learning curves.
+No time was spent on analyzing the problems they solved: everything was focused on the negatives.

-(freelancers worked at a company first)

-(i read stuff to make me better)
+Kevin viewed this as the web developer community spending too much time worrying about the wrong things.
+He also made the point that this doesn't happen in the traditional software development community...the Java world, the Ruby world, etc.

+He had enough of this so he himself moved on...from the web dev community that is.

+What bummed me out about this article was how I'm a part of this community that's prematurely rejecting stuff.
+There were also side implications about whether web developers new how to program (add Paul Irish link).

+<h2>What Kevin's article was about</h2>